livetrails/targetjs/README.md

 In this example, we load two separate users and display two purple boxes, each containing a user's name, based on our first example.

-- `loadUsers` calls two fetch APIs to retrieve details for two users.
+- `fetch` calls two APIs to retrieve details for two users.
 - `children` is a special target that adds new items to the parent each time it executes.
 Since the target name is prefixed with _, it is inactive by default.
 Because it ends with $, it executes every time an API call returns a result.
 TargetJS ensures that API results are processed in the same sequence as the API calls.
 For example, if the user1 API result arrives before user0, `children` will not execute until the result for user0 has been received.